Port of Indiana: Adjacent recreational use

-Other than the small boat harbor, much of the Port of Indiana-Burns Harbor is a "restricted area" as of 2019, and the public is not admitted within most of the port area.
+It is commonly misunderstood that Ports of Indiana-Burns Harbor owns the Burns Waterway and harbor, but it is actually maintained by Army Corps of Engineers.
+As of 2024, the state-owned port is a "restricted area" and the public is not admitted within most of the port area, with the exception of the port office.

-Port incidents
+Incidents adjacent to the port

-The joint use of the Port of Indiana for industrial and recreational purposes has led to incidents.
 In August 2019, ArcelorMittal inadvertently vented elevated levels of ammonia and cyanide from a Burns Harbor blast furnace into the Little Calumet River.
 Hundreds of fish were killed.
-Elements of the Port of Indiana public infrastructure, including the river and adjacent boardwalk, were temporarily closed to the public.
+A public fishing pier once located at the north end of the port was temporarily closed to the public.
 In February 2022, Cleveland-Cliffs (which had acquired the mill from ArcelorMittal) agreed to a $3 million settlement based on the incident.